 First, the ability of the each method in distinguishing between normal and attack traffic in the context of explanatory multivariate analysis.
-It should to emphasized that these methods do not have any apriori knowledge of the data, neither that they are trained to know what the structure of the data is.
+It should be emphasized that these methods do not have any apriori knowledge of the data, neither that they are trained to know what the structure of the data is.
 These methods are comparable to unsupervised learning methods in the field of AI and soft computing.
 To this end, k-means, hierarchical clustering and SOM provided a clear distinction between normal and attack traffic, while the remaining methods did not provide such a clear view.

-Second, the method's effectiveness in its visual presentation, that is, in relaying the underlying structure in the data.
+Second, the effectiveness of each method in its visual presentation by conveying the underlying structure in the data.
 Several methods performed really well here, most notably the k-means, the SOM and the Mosaic Plots.
 One of the compelling features of the graphical output for these methods is that the relationship between the original data to its final transformation is relatively clear.
 In the case of k-means there is a direct relationship between the packet number and its cluster assignment.
 In the case of SOM and Mosaic plots the relationship between the packet number and its final representation is somewhat preserved.
-On the contrary, using the output from PCA and ICA, it is not clear as to the relationship between the packet numbers and the final transformations.
+On the contrary, using the output from PCA and ICA, it is not clear as to the relationship between the packet numbers.